LennyBeto/airbnb-clone-project/README.md

 - The DevOps engineer will be responsible for handling deployment, monitoring, and scaling of the backend services.
 He or she will facilitate cooperation between development and operations teams.
 He or she will also be responsible for building continuous integration and continuous delivery (CI/CD) pipelines for faster delivery.

 ### QA Engineer
-- The Quality Assurance engineer will be responsible for ensuring the backend functionalities are thoroughly tested and meet quality standards before release.
+- The Quality Assurance engineer will be responsible for ensuring the backend functionalities are thoroughly tested and meet quality standards.
+He or she is also responsible for spotting functional and non-functional defects before release.

 ## Technology Stack